lutian/phpEditSubtitles/README.md

 > text processing

 Edit files of video subtitles.
-You can add, edit or delete subtitles and save into new file in .srt format
+You can add, edit or delete subtitles and save into new file in .srt or .vtt format
+New: you can convert from SRT to VTT format

 ### Version
-0.1
+1.1

 ### Authors